Last updated: October 11th, 2021

 Installation is relatively simple to anyone with a little assembly experience.

 As with all things, it’s nice to take your time and think carefully about the installation process.
-Working with aluminium profile meant getting to grips with some new assembly technique using the slide bolts (supplied).
+Working with an aluminium profile meant getting to grips with some new assembly techniques using the slide bolts (supplied).

 All very easy to do, though.